 The lightest color, white represents perfection and purity, the new, and neutrality in the West.
 Despite having no hue, white plays a colorful role in religions around the world.
-Representative of beginnings, in Christianity children wear white when they’re baptized and first take communion.
-The Pope (head of the Roman Catholic Church), has worn white since 1566 to symbolize sacrifice.
+Christian children wear white when baptized.
+The Pope (head of the Roman Catholic Church) has worn white since 1566 to symbolize sacrifice.
 Muslim pilgrims wear Ihram, a simple white attire intended to signify that before God, all are equal.

-The Bedouin (Arab-speaking nomads of the Middle Eastern deserts), associate white with milk.
-As camel milk is a staple food for the people, highly nutritious, good for the bones, and a strengthener of the immune system, it makes sense that white is considered the color of gratitude, fertility, and joy.
+The Bedouin (Arab-speaking nomads of the Middle Eastern deserts) associate white with milk.
+Camel milk is a staple food for the people—highly nutritious, good for the bones, and a strengthener of the immune system.
+This explains why white is considered the color of gratitude, fertility, and joy.

 Many are familiar with the Western tradition of brides in white dresses.
 Some believe this dates back more than 2,000 years to the Roman Republic, when brides wore white tunics to represent their chastity.
 The modern trend came into fashion thanks to Queen Victoria, who in 1840 chose to wear a white lace gown instead of the coronation robes of royal tradition.

 However, not every association with white is pleasant.
-In many cultures, it’s the color of death, ghosts, and phantoms.
-As expressed in the English saying “pale as a ghost,” the color is connected to the paleness of death.
+In many cultures, it’s the color of death, ghosts, and phantoms (consider the English phrase, “pale as a ghost”).
 White also represented death in ancient Egypt because of the color of the lifeless desert that covered much of the land.

-Ebony: Very dark black, related to the dark wood that comes from the persimmon tree.
+- Ebony: Dark black, related to the dark wood that comes from the persimmon tree.